Manojkumal/manojkumal/README.md

 I'm  a Computer Science Student 🚀 currently, I'm a Junior ML Engineer at Bottle Technology.

-My innate interest in Artificial Intelligence began when I found myself fascinated by the projects done by seniors in one of the hackathons I attended.
-Curiosity is the first and the foremost quality which drives a person towards learning new things.
-My interest, passion, dedication in learning AI, enabled me to acquire significant knowledge on Python and mathematics behind every ML algorithm.
+One of the hackathons I attended sparked my interest in Artificial Intelligence as I was amazed by the projects created by seniors.
+Curiosity is the first and most important attribute that motivates people to learn new things.
+Because of my enthusiasm, love, and dedication to learning AI, I was able to get a large amount of expertise in Python and the mathematics behind each ML technique.

   </div>